ENVMGT 741 : Social Change for Sustainability

 - Attendance on campus is not required for the exam.
 The exam will be run online via the Inspera Assessment portal.

 - The activities for the course are scheduled for standard weekly delivery.

 There is no assigned textbook for this class.
 Each week assigned articles will be posted to Canvas, and will be available as a Talis reading list.
-If you have any problems accessing course readings, please contact the course coordinator.
+If you have any problems accessing course readings, please let the course coordinator know.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.

 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.